-The Trust is not required by law to hold an Annual General Meeting (AGM).
-Where unit holder approval is required for any matter a unit holder meeting would be convened in accordance with the Corporations Act.
+The Trust is not required by law to hold an Annual General Meeting.
+Where Holder approval is required for any matter a Holder meeting would be convened in accordance with the Corporations Act.
 An explanatory memorandum on the resolutions would be included with the notice of meeting.
 Unless explicitly stated in the notice of meeting, all Holders would be eligible to vote on all resolutions.
 If Holders cannot attend formal meetings, they can lodge a proxy form in accordance with the Corporations Act.
 Proxy forms can be mailed, faxed or lodged through the internet.

-The auditor of the Trust attends security holder meetings if they are held and is available to answer security holder questions.
+The auditor of the Trust attends Holder meetings if they are held and is available to answer security holder questions.